craftcms/docs/docs/5.x/install.md

 ### Hosting

+The fastest way to share your work is with a free seven-day trial of our first-party hosting platform, [Craft Cloud](https://craftcms.com/cloud).

 <See path="deploy.md" hash="selecting-a-host" label="Selecting a Host" description="Know your options when looking for a good hosting solution." />

 Craft’s own footprint is relatively light, but it’s important to choose a platform that matches your traffic, storage, and redundancy needs.
-We maintain a [list of Craft-friendly providers](https://craftcms.com/hosting) for projects of varying scale.
+We maintain a [list of Craft-friendly hosting products](kb:hosting-craft-101) for projects of varying scale.

 ### Deployment